-The low voltage moulded-case circuit-breakers series Tmax T (T1-T2-T3-T4-T5-T6-T7) and SACE Tmax XT (XT1-XT2-XT3-XT4), together with the new series of air circuit-breakers series SACE Emax 2 (E1.2-E2.2-E4.2-E6.2) ensure an extremely high level of performances in comparison with their reduced overall dimensions, easy installation and an ever increasing safety for operators.
+Low voltage molded-case circuit-breakers series Tmax T (T1-T2-T3-T4-T5-T6-T7-T8) and SACE Tmax XT (XT1-XT2-XT3-XT4), together with the air circuit-breakers series Emax (X1-E1-E2-E3-E4-E6) ensure an extremely high level of performances in comparison with their reduced overall dimensions, easy installation and an ever increasing safety for operators.
 In addition to complying with the various operating prescriptions for the different distribution systems, ABB offer is the most complete as regards the protection of the electrical components on board thanks to the use of circuit-breakers with dedicated trip units or dedicated protection functions.

-The circuit-breakers series Tmax T and SACE Tmax XT with electronic or thermal-magnetic trip units are particularly suitable to be used in AC secondary distribution of industrial and marine installations, such as motor protection for motor control centers, or control of different final users.
+The circuit-breakers of Tmax T and SACE Tmax XT series are particularly indicated to be used in secondary distribution applications, industrial installations in direct current (except for T7 and T8) and alternating current, for motor protection in motor control centers and for different final users.